liferay/liferay-docs/develop/tutorials/articles/110-portlets/01-liferay-mvc-portlet/02-mvc-action-command.markdown

 several MVC command classes, naming them this way helps differentiate them.

-Your `*MVCActionCommand` class must also have an `@Component` annotation like the following.
+Your `*MVCActionCommand` class must also have an `@Component` annotation like the following example.
 Set the property `javax.portlet.name` to your portlet's internal ID.
 Set the property `mvc.command.name` to the value of the `name` property in your JSP's matching `actionURL`.
 To register the component in the OSGi container as an `MVCActionCommand` service, set the `service` property to `MVCActionCommand.class`:

     @Component(